 Two of the states found non-diligent, Kentucky and Indiana, agreed to settle the dispute and enter into the term sheet described above.
 The remaining four non-diligent states pursued motions in their respective state courts seeking to vacate or reduce the amount of the arbitration award.
 The Pennsylvania and Maryland courts refused to vacate the award but reduced the recovery by approximately 50%.
-State court appellate proceedings in Pennsylvania and Maryland are now exhausted but the Participating Manufacturers have filed petitions for certiorari seeking further review in the United States Supreme Court.
+In October 2016, the United States Supreme Court denied the Participating Manufacturers' petitions for certiorari.
 The remaining two challenges to the 2003 arbitration award, in Missouri and New Mexico, remain pending in state court.
 In Missouri, the appellate court reversed the trial court, which had reduced the arbitration award, and reinstated the full award.
-The Missouri Supreme Court granted a discretionary appeal of that decision, and briefing is currently underway.
-There has been no decision in New Mexico.
+The Missouri Supreme Court granted a discretionary appeal of that decision.
+Oral argument is set for November 8, 2016.
+On September 27, 2013, the New Mexico trial court refused to vacate the award but reduced the recovery.
+Notice of appeal from that decision was due by October 27, 2016.